dspringuel-va/blog-posts/devops-handbook/README.md

 sequence of activities to take a customer/business request and delivering the value.

-In software development, the value stream looks ressembles to something like a product owner captures the next most important business idea to be developed, transforms it into user stories, which are then picked up by developers, implemented, integrated, and delivered to the rest of
+In software development, the value stream looks resembles to something like a product owner captures the next most important business idea to be developed, transforms it into user stories, which are then picked up by developers, implemented, integrated, and delivered to the rest of